Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k)

-As a consequence we recover the fundamental result of Ma\~n\'e, Sad and Sullivan \cite{MSS} on the density of stable parameters for holomorphic families of rational maps.
+Note that this result sheds new light on the well-known fact that stable parameters are dense for holomorphic families of rational maps.
 For such families the bifurcation locus is known to coincide with $\supp dd^c_\la L$ (\cite{dM}).

 \begin{cor} Let $f:M\times \Pj^{1}\to M\times \Pj^{1}$ be a holomorphic family of rational maps.
 Then $\supp dd^c_\la L$ has empty interior. \end{cor}

 \proof Every $\la_0 \in \supp dd^c_\la L$ can be approximated by parameters $\la$ for which $f_\la$ has an attracting basin, see \cite[section 4.3.1]{Be}, which is an open condition in $M$.
 On the other hand, as the critical set is finite, the set $\overline{C_\lambda^+}$ can not be equal to $\Pj^1$ when $f_\la$ has an attracting basin.
 According to Theorem \ref{thmopbif}, this implies that $\supp dd^c_\la L$ has empty interior. \finsec